 After The Meeting

 Write up and distribute minutes within 3 or 4 days.
+Minutes can be uploaded onto Pioneer Place within minutes after a meeting.
 Quick action reinforces the importance of the meeting to members and reduces errors of memory.
 Minutes should reflect what was done, not what was said.
 Generally, personal opinions and quotes of the discussion are avoided.
 The minutes need to include all the main motions and a summary of the discussions.
 They should include a report on any actions taken and summary of any reports given.
 The minutes need to be dated and signed by an officer of the organization.
 The person who ran the meeting should discuss any problems that arose during the meeting with other officers.
 He or she needs to follow up on delegation decisions.
 It is the leader's responsibility to see that all members understand and carry out their duties.
 Any unfinished business is put on the agenda for the next meeting.

 If your meeting needs more structure, you may want to review parliamentary procedure by reading Roberts Rules of Order.
 If you need less structure, con-sider determining your agenda by brainstorming at the beginning of the meeting on newsprint.
 By using either of these methods, your participants, guests, officers and committee chairs will have a clear understanding of the purpose of the meeting.